Notifying DVLA of a Death

 How do I notify DVLA of a death?

-You can notify DVLA by calling their bereavement team on 0300 790 6802.
+You can let DVLA know by calling their bereavement team on 0300 790 6802.
 You can also write to them at DVLA, Swansea, SA99 1AB.
-Have the death certificate and your identification ready before you make contact.
+Have the death certificate and your own identification beside you before you get in touch.

 What documents does DVLA need for bereavement?

-DVLA typically requires: Driving licence of the deceased (if available), Covering letter stating: your relationship, date of death, deceased's full name and address, Death certificate is NOT required by DVLA.
-It is a good idea to have certified copies of the death certificate ready, as originals may be retained temporarily.
+DVLA usually asks for: Driving licence of the deceased (if available), Covering letter stating: your relationship, date of death, deceased's full name and address, Death certificate is NOT required by DVLA.
+It helps to have certified copies of the death certificate ready, as originals are sometimes held on to for a while.

 How long does DVLA take to process a bereavement?